 Make ups: There will be no make-up exams unless you contact me one week prior to the exam with what I consider a valid excuse (e.g., an exam conflict) for why you cannot make the exam date/time.
+I have sole discretion regarding what constitutes a valid excuse.
 In these cases, you will take the exam during the Sociology Department's make up exam date that is closest to the exam you miss.
-Make-up exam may consist of long essays and may be cumulative.
+Make-up exams may consist of long essays and may be cumulative.
+Make up exams may not be curved, even if the regular exam is curved.
 Check your exam schedule as soon as possible for potential conflicts.

 Except under what I consider valid and extraordinary circumstances and with a Dean's note, a student who is not present at the scheduled time for an exam will receive no credit for the exam.
 Again, if you must miss an exam for a legitimate reason, contact me as soon as possible, but no less than one week before the scheduled exam.
 Weather is not a valid excuse to miss an exam; unless Rutgers has cancelled classes, we will have class and exams.
 If you miss an exam and do not make it up before the next exam is over, you will receive a 0 on the missed exam.
 For example, if you miss exam 1 and do not make it up before exam 2 is over, you will receive a 0 on exam 1.
 There are no exceptions to this policy.

 If you are experiencing or anticipate experiencing semester-long issues that interfere with your ability to take exams, you must let me know as soon as possible.
 I cannot accommodate these types of issues at the end of the semester or once exams are over.
 I submit final grades within 24-48 hours of the final exam.
 Once final grades have been submitted, I cannot change them.